Best Booster Seats of 2024, Tested & Reviewed

 The best booster car seats offer superior safety, comfort, versatility, and ease of use without breaking the bank.
 Most importantly, the booster seat should be installed in accordance with the manufacturer's instructions, and be properly sized to your child's age, height, and weight.

 We've been reviewing booster seats for over 10 years, and we don't always agree with our robot overlords!
-If we made our own booster seat, here is what it would look like:
+If we made our own booster seat, here are some of the key features it would have:

 ✔️ Weight limit 80 pounds or higher.